 We shall be using the term "complex" rather loosely in this article.
-A simple definition of complex is, "The term for a psychological cause, hidden or repressed, having a strong influence on one's character; an obsession" [Webster's National Dictionary].
-In our examination of some destructive complexes we shall not use the term altogether in keeping with psychiatry.
+A simple definition of "complex" is, "The term for a psychological cause, hidden or repressed, having a strong influence on one's character; an obsession" [Webster's National Dictionary].
+In our examination of some destructive complexes, we shall not use the term altogether in keeping with psychiatry.
 As Christians, we should enjoy mental hygiene.
-Physically, people who experience complexes are mentally abnormal and, consequently, suffer mental imbalance.
+Physically, people who experience complexes are mentally abnormal and, consequently, suffer a mental imbalance.
 Many of these mental complexes virtually destroy people mentally and physically.
 This is also true spiritually.
 The complexes we shall consider can render the child of God fruitless, useless, and miserable.

 Introversion is "a concentration on one's inner life, to the exclusion of other interests."
-Beloved, we cannot have a preoccupation with self and fulfill our obligations to God and our fellow-man.
+Beloved, we cannot have a preoccupation with ourselves and fulfill our obligations to God and our fellow man.
 Christians are to "bear the infirmities of the weak," "consider one another to provoke unto love and good works," and "support the weak" (Romans 15:1-3; Hebrews 10:24; I Thessalonians 5:14).
 How can we perform the activities enjoined in these passages if we do not associate with others and allow them to associate with us?

 Local churches on occasion experience problems because some are suffering from an "introvert complex."
 For example, many who holler "clique" are blinded by this concentration on self -- they do not allow or desire other members to associate with them and they resent other members associating one with another.
 God's people are to be gregarious.
 We are to mix and mingle that we might influence one another for good (cf. Acts 2:47; Romans 15:14; Acts 8:4; Hebrews 10:24-25).

 Individuals who possess a "persecution complex" believe nobody likes or appreciates them.
 They think everybody is out to get them.
 Every word spoken, every plan contemplated is directed to their hurt, they believe.
 Because they think in this manner they frequently misjudge the deeds and motives of others (John 7:24).
-Many, when asked about their failing to attend the local church of which they are a member reply, "The members of that church could care less about me."
+Many, when asked about their failure to attend the local church of which they are a member reply, "The members of that church could care less about me."
 Or, "They had rather I didn't attend; they resent my presence."

 Not infrequently, members who are characterized by this type of thinking are not only destroying themselves spiritually but are also a threat to the unity of God's people.
 The paranoid member who does attend feeling everyone is out to get them, often seeks to destroy others.
 In many cases, you will find a "persecution complex" behind the gossip, lying, and malevolent deeds.